dotnet/runtime/src/libraries/System.Text.RegularExpressions/src/dotnet-regular-expressions.md

 ## Extensibility

-Key types have significant protected surface area.
+Key types have significant protected (including protected internal) surface area.
 This is probably not intended as an general extensibility point, but rather as a detail of implementing saving a compiled regex to disk.
 Saving to disk is implemented by saving an assembly containing three types, one that derives from each of `Regex`, `RegexRunnerFactory`, and `RegexRunner`.
 This mechanism accounts for all the protected methods (and even protected fields) on these classes.
 If we were designing them today, we would likely more carefully limit their public surface, and possibly not rely on derived types.

-Protected members are part of the public API which cannot be broken, so they may potentially make some future optimizations more difficult.
-In particular, we must keep them stable in order to remain compatible with regexes saved by .NET Framework.
+Protected members are part of the public API which cannot be broken, so they may potentially make some future optimizations more difficult - or even features - especially the fields.
+For example the string `runtext` is exposed as a protected internal field on `RegexRunner`.
+If we wanted to expose the text instead as, for example, a `ReadOnlyMemory<char>`, in order to make it possible to use Regex over other sources beyond string, we would have to find a creative way to preserve compatibility.

+In particular, we must keep this API stable in order to remain compatible with regexes saved by .NET Framework.

 `RegexCompiler` is abstract for a different reason: to share implementation between `RegexLWCGCompiler` and `RegexAssemblyCompiler`: it based around a field of type `System.Reflection.Emit.ILGenerator` and has protected utility methods and fields to work with it.
 External extension by derivation of `RegexCompiler` would likely be clumsy as it contains knowledge of `RegexLWCGCompiler` and `RegexAssemblyCompiler`.